Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

    - FEBRUARY has the highest total revenue of 2,750,000 for SHOES for the time periods(2023&2024).
    - SEPTEMBER has the lowest total revenue of 175,000 for the time periods(2023&2024).
 4. Insights(Strategic Implications to the Business)
-   - SHOES has the highest total revenue as a result of higher average unit price(35) as compared to HAT(21.25) which has the highest sales order.
+   - SHOES has the highest total revenue as a result of higher average unit price(35) as compared to HATS(21.25) which has the highest sales order.
    - JACKETS and SOCKS have the lowest quantity sold and total revenue.
-   - JACKETS have the highest average unit price despite the low sales.
+   - JACKETS has the highest average unit price(41.67) despite the low average sales(3.67).

 ### Conclusion
 ---
 - It is recommended that the business focuses on the sales of SHOES in the SOUTHERN REGION as that is the region with the highest total Revenue for both years.
 - The price for the JACKETS should be reviewed lower to allow for new customers to quickly buy the products.
-- Also, the product can be tested in the Southern Region so as to see how the sales of JACKETS will fare in the region that is our top selling region.
+- Also, the product(JACKETS) can be tested in the Southern Region so as to see how the sales of JACKETS will fare in the region that is our top selling region.
+- Prices for HATS should be reviewed higher so as to increase its total revenue.

                                                                |B|
 ## Regional Performance